Doctor of Education (EdD) in Leadership for Educational Equity

 - A summary of your current professional role and responsibilities and how you use research and evidence to inform planning and decision making.

-- Your purpose in pursuing the EdD, intentions for applying the skills and knowledge gained from the EdD degree, and your future career goals.
+- Your purpose to pursue the EdD, intentions for applying the skills and knowledge gained from the EdD degree, and your future career goals.

 - Resume/CV

-- Three letters of recommendation from individuals who can best speak to your leadership, professional accomplishments, academic skills, and career goals (two professional and one community-based, if possible).
+- Three letters of recommendation from individuals who can best speak to your leadership, professional accomplishments, academic skills, and career goals.

 - Official transcripts from all post-secondary institutions attended.